 An examination of the developing child in a societal context focusing on the interrelationship of family, school and community and emphasizes historical and socio-cultural factors.
 The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.

 Class No Component Start/End Time Days Instructor Room

-11251 LEC 10:30 hrs/wk TBA Marano, M ONLINE
+11083 LEC 10:30 hrs/wk TBA Duron, R A ONLINE

-Instructor email: maranom@laho c.edu
+Instructor email: davidae@lahc.e edu

-(Starts 01/02/2024, Ends 02/04/2024 1)

 COMMUNICATION STUDIES

 COMM 101-Public Speaking (UC/CSU) - 3 Units